 Serving the County's residents are numerous accredited private, municipal and County-operated hospitals, an estimated twenty-three nursing care facilities, and numerous private and volunteer ambulance services.
-Acute care hospitals in Essex County include Newark Beth Israel Medical Center, St. Michael's Medical Center, and University Hospital of the University of Medicine and Dentistry of New Jersey, all located in Newark, as well as Clara Maas Medical Center in Belleville, East Orange General Hospital, St Barnabas Medical Center in Livingston, and Mountainside Hospital in Montclair and Glen Ridge.
+Acute care hospitals in Essex County include Newark Beth Israel Medical Center, St. Michael's Medical Center, and University Hospital of the University of Medicine and Dentistry of New Jersey, all located in Newark, as well as Clara Maass Medical Center in Belleville, East Orange General Hospital, St. Barnabas Medical Center in Livingston, and Mountainside Hospital in Montclair and Glen Ridge.
 In addition, within Essex County is the Veterans Administration Medical Center located in East Orange and the Kessler Institute for Rehabilitation located in West Orange.
 A major burn center is located at St. Barnabas Medical Center.
-Several of these hospitals are of outstanding national merit in specialty departments'.

 The County is responsible for the operations of the Essex County Hospital Center (a psychiatric/chemical dependency facility) located in Cedar Grove.
-The Hospital Center, with a bed capacity of 180, is staffed by 389 full-time professional personnel.
-The Hospital Center's current occupancy rate is 80%.
+The Hospital Center, with a bed capacity of 180, is staffed by 383 full-time professional personnel.
+The Hospital Center's current occupancy rate is 98%.